 - If the potential tenants are a couple, it's usually the good one who views the apartment.
 I've had experiences where I accepted a new tenant based only on meeting one of them and it turned out to be a big mistake.
 The 2nd tenant turned out to be psycho.
 Never again.

-Can you tell that I've become a disgruntled landlord? :) For you landlords out there, do you have any tips for screening tenants that I didn't mention?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Can you tell that I've become a disgruntled landlord? :) For you landlords out there, do you have any tips for screening tenants that I didn't mention?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).